aaugst/hackpsu-2020/README.md

 We used Figma, HTML/CSS, Adobe Illustrator and Bootstrap Studio to design the front-end of the site.

 We used Python, Github, something else for the back-end of the site.

+"preoccupy: verb (T); to be the main thought in someone's mind, causing other things to be forgotten" (Definition of _preoccupy_ from the Cambridge Advanced Learner's Dictionary & Thesaurus © Cambridge University Press).